ansys/pyfluent/doc/source/users_guide/postprocessing.rst

 Plotting Your Data
 ------------------
-matplotlib is used for plotting.
 The following plotting operations are supported.

 Displaying XY Plots
 ~~~~~~~~~~~~~~~~~~~